Should you use Adobe Illustrator in 2026?

 What are the key features of Adobe Illustrator?

-When it comes to Illustrator, the major advantage that makes it indispensable for us at Easy Web is clearly its vector graphics management.
-You create illustrations based on mathematical equations, not pixels.
+When it comes to Illustrator, the major asset that makes it indispensable for us at Easy Web is clearly its vector graphics management.
+You create illustrations that are based on mathematical equations, not pixels.
 In practical terms, this means that your logo, icon, or illustration can be enlarged infinitely for a billboard or reduced for a favicon without ever losing quality.
-No more blurring or pixelation, regardless of the scale.
-For professionals, this is non-negotiable.
+No more blurring or pixelation, whatever the scale.
+For pros, this is non-negotiable.

-Next, a feature that our teams use every day and that really changes the game is artboards.
-You can have several independent design areas in the same file.
-Imagine: a desktop version, a mobile version, and even an icon for the App Store, all managed in one place.
-This greatly streamlines the workflow, especially when you're working on complex projects with multiple deliverables.
-It saves a tremendous amount of time, believe me.
+Next, a game-changing feature that our teams use on a daily basis is Artboards.
+You can have several independent design zones in a single file.
+Imagine: a desktop version, a mobile version, even an icon for the App Store, all managed in the same place.
+This makes for a much smoother workflow, especially when you're working on complex projects with multiple deliverables.
+It's a huge time-saver, believe me.

-When managing projects with multiple variations or recurring elements, the "Global Modification" feature is a game changer.
-I remember when we first started at Easy Web, we wasted a lot of time adjusting each instance of a logo or icon on different mockups.
-Today, it only takes one click to modify a specific element wherever it appears.
-This saves a tremendous amount of time and drastically reduces errors, which is crucial for brand consistency on large deliverables.
+When managing projects with multiple variations or recurring elements, the "Global Modification" function changes the game.
+I remember when we started out at Easy Web, we used to waste an inordinate amount of time adjusting each instance of a logo or icon on different layouts.
+Today, one click is all it takes to modify a precise element wherever it appears.
+It's a monumental time-saver and drastically reduces errors, crucial for brand consistency on large deliverables.

-Another feature that has revolutionized our approach, especially with the AI integrations of 2025, is the "Recolor Illustration" tool .
-It's no longer just for changing a color palette.
-Now you can explore complex harmonies, specific shades, or even extract palettes from existing images in the blink of an eye.
-For branding variations or adapting visuals to new graphic guidelines, it has become a must-have.
-No more trial and error—make way for creative efficiency.
+Another feature that has revolutionized our approach, especially with the AI integrations of 2025: the "Recolor Illustration" tool.
+It's no longer just about changing a color palette.
+We can now explore complex harmonies, specific shades or even extract palettes from existing images in the blink of an eye.
+For branding variations or adapting visuals to new graphic charters, this has become a must.
+Gone are the days of trial and error, replaced by creative efficiency.

-Honestly, even though I love it, Illustrator has its limitations.
-For complex user interface mockups or projects with lots of bitmaps, it can become cumbersome and slow down.
-It's clearly not optimized for interaction design or full-page layout workflows, and its multi-artboard approach remains a bit rigid.
+Frankly, as much as I love it, Illustrator has its limits.
+For complex UI mockups or projects with lots of bitmaps, it can get heavy and slow.
+It's clearly not optimized for interaction design workflows or whole-page composition, and its multi-artboard approach remains a little rigid.

-For UI/UX, Figma or Sketch are clearly the best choices.
-If you don't want to commit to a subscription, Affinity Designer is a solid vector-based alternative that requires a one-time payment.
-But, and I say this loud and clear, Illustrator remains unrivaled for creating technical or purely artistic illustrations.
-It is the king of vector-based tools.
+For UI/UX, we'd prefer Figma or Sketch, that's obvious.
+If subscription weighs you down, Affinity Designer is a solid vector-based alternative, a one-off payment.
+But, and I say this loud and clear, Illustrator remains indisputable for the creation of pure technical or artistic illustrations.
+It's the king of vector tools.

-In short, my opinion as an entrepreneur on this flagship tool:
+In short, my entrepreneurial opinion on this flagship tool:

 - Unmatched vector precision